nth-eye/c4/README.md

-# Connect4-cpp
+# c4

-Minimalistic Connect4 C++11 game environment which uses bitboards and as little resources as possible.
-By rewriting ask_input() and print() functions the engine can be integrated in any specific environment and device.
+Minimalistic Connect4 C++20 game environment which uses as little resources as possible with the help of bitboards.
+By rewriting `input()` and `print()` functions in `Interface`, the engine can be integrated in any specific environment and device.

 ## Board representation